dspechnikov/dimension-hugo/exampleSite/content/docs.md

 1. Set `title` front matter variable to set page title.
 1. Write page content using markdown syntax and theme [shortcodes](#shortcodes).

-##### Page ordering in the navigation bar
+##### Page ordering in the navigation menu

-By default, the pages are sorted by title in the navigation bar.
+By default, the pages are sorted by title in the navigation menu.
 To change the ordering, set `weight` front matter variable.
 The page with the highest `weight` will appear first.

+##### Exclude page from navigation menu

+The page may be made visible only by direct link.
+Set `showInMenu` front matter variable to `false` to achieve that.

 ### Shortcodes